ClassyCircuit/Blog/README.md

 - [ ] Footer contains release version
 - [ ] Articles which are being edited should auto-save from time to time
 - [ ] Access prod db with local editors
+- [ ] Image caption styling is missing

 ## Done
 - [x] When resizing browser - logo height must become smaller (along with img)